 A recent tribunal case could make you have to re-think the way you treat vegan employees.
-James Potts, Peninsula’s Associate Director of Legal, explains what the ruling means for you.
+James Potts, Peninsula’s Associate Director of Legal, explains what this means for you.

 A landmark case for vegans

-A UK tribunal’s ruling that ethical veganism is a philosophical belief has made headlines around the globe.
+A UK tribunal’s comments that ethical veganism is a philosophical belief has made headlines around the globe.

-The tribunal found that the employee’s ethical veganism should get similar legal protections to religion.
+The tribunal appears to have found that the employee’s ethical veganism should get similar legal protections to religion.
 So, any mistreatment because of his belief in ethical veganism could be considered discrimination.

 Here’s what you need to know.